Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 - Taste wine and hang out with baby kangaroos… what could possibly be better?
 Or visit Cobb’s Corn Maze & Family Fun Park during the day for a family fun time!

 - Go on an art tour of Calgary and check out these 25 public art features!
-You can see many of them in your car or walking around the city.
+You can see many of them in your car or while walking around the city.

 -